own3mall/Line-Feed-Converter-UNIX-DOS-Drag-and-Drop/README.md

-# Line-Feed-Converter-UNIX-DOS-Drag-and-Drop
+# Line Feed Recursive Converter UNIX LF - DOS CRLF Drag and Drop Converter
-Convert Line Feed (Newlines) to Unix LF and Windows CRLF Format Using Drag and Drop File and Folder Recursive Functionality
+A quick and efficient Windows drag and drop utility that recursively converts multiple files and folders to different line feed formats.
+Convert line feeds (newlines) in files to Unix LF and Windows CRLF format.